EricKobby/csv-parser/README.md

 # csv-parser
-A library to deserialize csv files to a specific type.
+A library to deserialize csv file to a specific type.

 # returns
 ``` csharp